How to Automate Invoice Data Entry (and Stop Wasting Hours Each Week)

 Most invoice OCR tools were built for European invoicing — single VAT line, one tax rate per invoice.
 US accounts payable is messier: state and local sales tax, 1099-reportable vendors, and W-9 tracking for tax season.
 A modern AI OCR tool should handle all of this natively.

-- US sales tax by jurisdiction.
-Multi-state sellers receive invoices with line-level tax broken down by state and locality.
+- State sales tax.
+Invoices from US vendors often include state-level sales tax as a separate line.
 AI extraction captures each jurisdiction separately and maps them to the correct tax code in your ledger, so your sales tax filings reconcile cleanly.

 If you currently use Dext, Hubdoc, or AutoEntry and want a tool built for modern US AP workflows, see our detailed alternative pages — or skip straight to the pricing comparison.